TSchmitzULG/OHKISS/README.md

 # OHKISS
-Matlab toolbox for optimized hammerstein kernels identification by sine sweep
+Matlab toolbox for hammerstein kernels identification by sine sweep